-Transplantation of hPDMSCs in diabetic mice under kidney capsule small scratch on the right flank of the kidney was made, creating a nick in the kidney capsule, not too large or too deep.
+Transplantation of hPDMSCs in diabetic mice under kidney capsule

+The obviously diabetic mice (5 mice/group) were anesthetized (ketamine, 150 mg/kg), and xylazine, 10 mg/kg, i.p.), shaved, and cleaned.
+A small incision was made on the left flank of the mouse and the kidney was exposed.
+The kidney was kept moist with normal saline swab.
+Using a sterile surgical blade, a small scratch on the right flank of the kidney was made, creating a nick in the kidney capsule, not too large or too deep.
 Blood was drawn from tail vein, allowed to clot, and the clot was carefully aspirated off the bottom of a 1.5 ml microcentrifuge tube using a p200 pipette and a straight, thin-wall pipette tip.
-A blood clot containing the hPDMSCs (1.5×10^5) was slowly delivered under the kidney capsule (animals form this group then called hPDMSCs Tx).
+A blood clot containing the hPDMSCs (1.5 x 10) was slowly delivered under the kidney capsule (animals form this group then called hPDMSCs Tx).
 The kidney was placed back into the cavity and the peritoneum and skin were sutured using absorbable 6-0 catgut sutures (Stericat Gutstrings, Delhi) and autoclipper (Becton Dickinson, Bedford, USA).